Important COVID-19 Information

 Hospitals must start sending ADT notifications to patients’ physicians in a little more than six months.
 Payers have until the end of the year.

-CMS will start publicly reporting the identity of clinicians, hospitals and critical access hospitals “information blocking” in late 2020.
+CMS will start publicly reporting the identity of clinicians, hospitals and critical access hospitals “information blocking” in Spring 2021.

 Many health plans will need to start sharing claims, cost and health information electronically with patients.
 Medicaid, the Children’s Health Insurance Program (CHIP), Medicare Advantage (MA) plans and qualified health plans must make enrollee data immediately accessible.